safespring/web/content/en/services/containerplatform-new.md

 ---

 {{< ingress >}}
-    Safespring's Container Platform is a multitenant Kubernetes service built on our powerful compute infrastructure, optimized for fast, reliable, and secure containerized applications.
+    Safespring's Container Platform is a multi-tenant Kubernetes service built on our powerful compute infrastructure, optimized for fast, reliable, and secure containerized applications.
 {{</ ingress >}}

 Designed with scalability, compliance, and affordability in mind, our platform supports cloud-native applications in a secure, EU-sovereign environment.